The History of Freediving

 Freediving Tools and Equipment Take Shape

-Later in the 20th century, with the industrial revolution taking its toll and the technologies advancing, more advanced freediving equipment started to appear.
+Later in the 20th century, as the Industrial Revolution took its toll and technologies advanced, more advanced freediving equipment started to appear.

-To allow the diver to see underwater, in 1927, Jacques O’Marchal invented the first freediving mask designed to enclose the nose.
-Later in 1938, Maxime Forjot used rubber material to improve it, allowing the diver to pinch the nose for better equalisation.
+In 1927, Jacques O’Marchal invented the first freediving mask designed to enclose the nose to allow the diver to see underwater.
+Later in 1938, Maxime Forjot used rubber material to improve it, allowing the diver to pinch the nose for better equalization.

-Not long before that, in 1933, Louis de Corlieu patented “swimming propellers”, the first prototype of freediving fins, later modified and mass-produced by an American Owen Churchill.
+Not long before that, in 1933, Louis de Corlieu patented “swimming propellers,” the first prototype of freediving fins.
+Later, an American, Owen Churchill, modified and mass-produced them.
 This invention was a big success, and Britain and the US purchased large quantities during WWII.

-In 1951, to give the body of the diver some protection from the exposure to cold water, a physics student and diver Hugh Bradner used neoprene for the prototype of the first freediving wetsuit, and again the invention was popular with US Navy who used wetsuits for the marines in the Korean War.
+In 1951, to protect the body of the diver from exposure to cold water, physics student and diver Hugh Bradner used neoprene for the prototype of the first freediving wetsuit.
+Again, the invention was popular with the US Navy, which used wetsuits for the marines in the Korean War.

-Freediving stopped being ‘only’ a profession and was officially born as a sport when in 1949, an Italian air force captain Raimondo Bucher dove 30m to the bottom of the sea near Naples on a wager and won 50,000 lire.
+Freediving stopped being ‘only’ a profession and was officially born as a sport when, in 1949, an Italian Air Force captain, Raimondo Bucher, dove 30m to the bottom of the sea near Naples on a wager and won 50,000 lire.
 This was the first officially recorded freediving prize.
-However, nobody believed the human body is capable of diving to that depth, and the scientists confidently predicted Raimondo would die from high pressure.
+However, nobody believed the human body was capable of diving to that depth, and the scientists confidently predicted Raimondo would die from high pressure.

 The first freediving record holder in history was Bob Croft, a US Navy diving instructor, who was training the soldiers to escape from a disabled submarine in the training tank.
-He set a goal to show that a human can hold his breath for a considerable amount of time, and starting with 2 minutes, after a year of training, he could hold the breath for over 6 minutes.
-He demonstrated his students a successful escape from the flooded submarine, and then, after peacefully seating for more than three minutes on the bottom, peacefully ascended.
+He set a goal to show that a human can hold his breath for a considerable amount of time, and starting with 2 minutes, after a year of training, he could hold his breath for over 6 minutes.
+He demonstrated to his students a successful escape from the flooded submarine and then, after peacefully sitting for more than three minutes on the bottom, peacefully ascended.

 Due to his exceptional abilities, Bob served as a research subject for over six years from 1962 to 1968 and helped to discover the blood shift that occurs in the human body after extensive exposure to oxygen deprivation.

 Enzo Maiorca was an Italian free diver born on 21 June 1931 in Syracuse, Sicily.
 A good swimmer from his childhood, Maiorca started chasing the depth in 1956 when he read an article about a new diving record.
-Within a few years in 1960, competing with his rival Jacques Mayol, he reached 45 meters, and later in 1988 ended his career with a record of 101 meters depth, after which he retired from freediving.
+Within a few years, in 1960, competing with his rival Jacques Mayol, he reached 45 meters, and later, in 1988, ended his career with a record of 101 meters in depth, after which he retired from freediving.

 The 1988 film The Big Blue by Luc Besson depicts Maiorca as Enzo Molinari, portrayed by Jean Reno.

-Not only a no-limits champion, but he also set a record of 61 m with constant weight and using fins in 1981.
-In 1983, at the age of 56, he reached the depth of 105m.
+Not only was he a no-limits champion, but he also set a record of 61 m with constant weight and using fins in 1981.
+In 1983, at the age of 56, he reached a depth of 105m.

 Freediving as a Modern Sport

-Tanya Streeter held the overall no-limits record of 160 m for more than two months from 17 August 2002.
+Tanya Streeter held the overall no-limits record of 160 m for over two months from 17 August 2002.
 It was greater than the men’s record and still remains the women’s world record for no-limits apnea.

-Umberto Pelizzari is the sole person to have established world records in all the then-existing disciplines of freediving.
+Umberto Pelizzari is the only person who has established world records in all the then-existing disciplines of freediving.

-In his 1990s rivalry with his training friend Francisco “Pipin” Ferreras, he set a constant weight record of 80 m and a no-limits record of 150 m in 1999.
-Later in 2001, Pelizzari ended his career with a variable weight record of 131 metres.
+In his 1990s rivalry with his training friend Francisco “Pipin” Ferreras, Pelizzari set a constant weight record of 80 m and a no-limits record of 150 m in 1999.
+Later, in 2001, he ended his career with a variable weight record of 131 meters.
 The competition between Pelizzari and Ferreras is depicted in the 2001 IMAX film Ocean Men: Extreme Dive.

 Natalia founded the Molchanovs freediving association offering the Molchanovs Freediving Courses and Molchanovs freediving gear now led by her son, Alexey Molchanov, also a prominent athlete, holder of 12 world records and deepest constant weight diver with 130 m set in 2018.

-The most famous athlete in no fins discipline is William Trubridge, who was also the first to break the 100m barrier unassisted.
-He is the holder of 102 m no fins and 124m free immersion records both set in 2016 at the Dean’s Blue Hole, Bahamas.
+The most famous athlete in the no-fins discipline is William Trubridge, who was also the first to break the 100m barrier unassisted.
+He is the holder of the 102 m no-fins and 124m free immersion records, both set in 2016 at the Dean’s Blue Hole, Bahamas.
 Alexey Molchanov later bested the free immersion record with 125m in 2018.

 History of Freediving Herbert Nitsch